-The final required statement is the statement of cash flows.
-The statement reports cash receipts, cash payments, and net changes in cash resulting from operating, investing, and capital and non-capital related financing activities.
+The statement of cashflows reports cash receipts, cash payments, and net changes in cash resulting from operating, investing, and capital and non-capital related financing activities.
 This statement presents the sources and uses of cash in four categories: (a) operating activities; (b) non-capital financing activities; (c) capital and related financing activities, and (d) investing activities.